+Insider Tips:

 Preferably; You’ll Want To Hire An Optimization Expert Who Has Experience in Your Specific E-Commerce Platform.

 Discuss with Your Provider what their expected timeframe for completing the work will be.

 Additionally, You’ll Want To Make Sure What You’re Getting Specifically From Your Provider; will he/she be issuing recommendations only, or will they also perform the technical work themselves?